GermainGirndt/YourAppointment/README.md

 ## Credits
-Third parties code are properly referenced in the file ''References.txt''.
+Third parties code are properly referenced in ''References.txt''.